How To Change The Air Filter On Your Chainsaw

 Q1.
 Is it really easy to change the air filters?

 A. YES, compared to other chores like repairing the engine or motor, changing the air filters is easier.
-As a matter of fact, this is an activity that can be performed as a do-it-yourself and in the comfort of your own home.
+As a matter of fact, this is an activity which can be performed as a do-it-yourself and at the comfort of your own home.

 Q2.
 How often should I change an air filter?